Altomare/repairs/otrona/rom/README.md

 I removed the solder between the two legs, put heatshrink to isolate the bent leg and then added a temporary leg salvaged from a dead resistor array.

 Pictures of this setup are in `../pic`.

+# Other dumps from online

+Also present are dumps from bitsavers and Don Maslin's archive.
+The one from Don Maslin's are identical to Rev F on bitsavers.